 Poland's Chief Rabbi Michael Schudrich welcomed the pontiff's wordless pilgrimage to the camp.
 "Once we leave Birkenau we must spend the rest of our lives screaming, yelling and fighting all kinds of injustices," he said on Thursday.

-, the pontiff said the world had been plunged into a piecemeal third world war.
+After arriving Wednesday in Poland, the pontiff said the world had been plunged into a piecemeal third world war.
 He has repeatedly denounced those committing crimes in the name of religion, after Europe suffered a string of deadly attacks.

 The Holocaust is an extremely delicate subject in Poland, where locals fuelled by anti-Semitism were accused of butchering Jews or delivering them to occupying German forces.
 More than 100,000 non-Jewish Poles, Roma, Soviet prisoners of war, homosexuals and anti-Nazi partisans were also killed at the Auschwitz-Birkenau camp.